backstage/backstage/docs/features/techdocs/configuration.md

 # File: app-config.yaml

 techdocs:
-  # TechDocs makes API calls to techdocs-backend using this URL. e.g. get docs of an entity, get metadata, etc.
+  # TechDocs makes API calls to techdocs-backend using this URL. e.g. get docs of an entity, get metadata, etc. (Optional)

   requestUrl: http://localhost:7000/api/techdocs

   # Just another route in techdocs-backend where TechDocs requests the static files from.
 This URL uses an HTTP middleware
   # to serve files from either a local directory or an External storage provider.
+(Optional)

   storageUrl: http://localhost:7000/api/techdocs/static/docs